 The true picture of the past flits by.
-The past can be seized only as an image which flashes up at the instant when it can be recognized and is never seen again. -Walter Benjamin
+The past can be seized only as an image which flashes up at the instant when it can be recognized and is never seen again. -Walter Benjamin, 1892-1940

 The photograph is a natural complement to the visual nature of history.
-Personalized readings of space reconcile the elapse of time with voids that inhabit and populate the landscape.
-Memory maps progression through time, and a memorialized landscape gives way to the visual nature of change.
-Layers of disparate occurrence rooted in both time and place shape historical concepts.
+Readings of space fill accumulated voids that manifest with the elapse of time.
+Images isolate progression and the photograph itself informs on the visual nature of change.
+Layers of disparate occurrence speak to tentatively informed historical concepts and associated narrative.

-The past resides within images of space and transition only to be aroused as momentary instances of recognition.
-Subjects gleaned from locations both intrinsic and obscure are often lost to more romantic notions of progress and remembrance.
-The artifactual nature of the landscape stands as a flicker of occurrence and a part of the record.
-History is not bound to a seamless chronology, but is itself a collection of disparate experiences articulated through space and time including that which inhabits the present.
+The past resides within images of space and transition arising as momentary instances of recognition.
+The artifactual nature of the subject stands as a flicker of occurrence.
+Subjects, both intrinsic and obscure, are often lost to more romantic notions of progression and change.
+Historical memory is not bound to a seamless chronology, but stands as a collection of disparate accumulations referenced in the present, while informing on the past.

 The image as a catalyst of exploration and exchange resists constructed hierarchies within the visual world.
 In this manner, the photograph challenges the ritual of commemorative culmination.
 Visual renderings within the photographic frame act as instigation in conceptualizing the nature of a subject rather than as a memorial to the past it represents.